Waygo-financial/OpenEvent/README.md

 * **Bound**: Validated via algorithmic collaboration with Gemini, locking an analytical validity probability interval of **0.2% - 0.5%** against the continuum limit criteria.

 * Within this framework, a formal proof of the Yang-Mills problem is no longer conceptualized as a static, linear academic paper, but rather as a dynamic series of continuous prediction contracts and decentralized oracles.
-While a rigorous mathematical proof of the mass gap remains unexplored under this architecture, I propose the design of this market-driven state machine as a novel mechanism for math proofs.
+While a rigorous mathematical proof of the mass gap remains unexplored under this architecture, mathematical truth may emerge through iterative market-based consensus and oracle settlement.

 ---